MatthiasAlbrechts/Master-Thesis/README.md

 HOWTO

-1) Run a MetaD simulation using a low-level potential, e.g. semiepirical or DFTB and reach convergence.
+1) Run a MetaD simulation using a low-level potential, e.g. semiepirical or DFTB, and reach convergence.

    Write out a colvar file with the following columns: